5 Benefits Of Astaxanthin For Skin, How To Use, & Side Effects

 Is astaxanthin better than vitamin C for skin care?

-According to anecdotal evidence, astaxanthin might be a better option for some as it is stronger than vitamin C. Both skincare ingredients act as antioxidants that manage free radicals and can be used together as well.
+According to anecdotal evidence, astaxanthin might be a better option for some as it is stronger than vitamin C. Using both, astaxanthin and vitamin C for skincare can have antioxidant benefits that manage free radical damage.

 Which is better, astaxanthin or glutathione?